KL0010/POS_IMS/README.md

 <b>One and only one Super Administrator is created on first entry to AspNetUserRoles table</b>, which is triggered when first user is created.<br />
 System can have many Administrators. <br />

-Trilio is used to send emails and SMS.
+<h5>Trilio</h5> is used to send emails and SMS.
 Email address validation and 2FA login must be changed. <br />
 1. Go to POS_IMS/Models/EmailHelper and change SendGrid API key (line 13).
 Then change the email address that is libked to it (line 15). <br >
 2. Go to POS_IMS/Areas/Account/Login.cshtml and change Trilio init to your Trilio credentials. <br />
 3. Go to POS_IMS/Areas/Account/LoginWith2fa.cshtml and change init values your Trilio credentials. <br /><br />